CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/interface/com.md

     // 　The index of the copied array.
 }

-// The object of emotion parameters unit interface ITalkerComponent2
+// The object of emotion parameters unit. interface ITalkerComponent2
 {
     string Id { get; }